Parisuton/micko/README.md

 # micko
 Meet micko, the unapologetic microphone volume monitor designed to beep the living daylights out of loud gamers.
 Crafted by a husband who understands that sometimes, a little extra encouragement is needed to keep those vocal cords in check.
 By a gamer who knows that when the game gets intense, the shouts get loud.
-This ingenious design ensures that wives stay happy and gaming sessions stay epic.
+This design ensures that wives stay happy and gaming sessions stay epic.

 ![micko](/src/icons/micko.ico)